Nirbhay-Gandhi/React.js-Learnings/README.md

 - Call react hooks from within React functional components and not just any regulat js function<br/>

 <h4>1.
 Use State</h4> <br/>

 <b>Return type: </b> array of 2 values: <br/>
 (i) current value of the state value, <br/>
 (ii)  method capable to update the value state property((argument to set current_value to that argument)) <br/>
-useState(\<initial/default value of the state property>) <br/>
+useState(initial/default value of the state property) <br/>

 -> Updating state property through hooks will re-render and update the state property at all instances, updating it manually won't re-render and update all instances.  <br/>
 -> The very first time  the component renders, a state variable is created and initialized with the default value.
 The default value is never used in re-renders.
-On call of change menthod, it will cause the component to rerender, after re-render the property will contain the updated value
+On call of change menthod, it will cause the component to rerender, after re-render the property will contain the updated value.